MidalaNet/hikma/README.md

 ## License

-Hikma is free software, released under the GNU General Public License, version 3 or (at your option) any later version.
-See `LICENSE` for details.
+Hikma is free software, released under the GNU General Public License v3.
+See `LICENSE.txt` for the complete plain-text license.